KamrulSumon/Projects-Coding-Sample/Spring-Boot/README.md

 4. Display the animals in the user-selected group, their characteristics, and their ratings on the /rate page, ordered by highest rated animal to lowest rated animal.
 5. Calculate and display some statistics on the user-selected group: minimum rating, maximum rating, and average rating.

+NOTE: Special thanks for one interviewer who aked me to do this project